subspace/protocol-specs/docs/glossary.md

 - **Gossip Network**: Each Domain operates its own gossip network, known as a domain subnet.
 - **Configurable Runtime**: Domains feature a customizable runtime with settings maintained on x-net.
-- **Domain Operation**: Staked executors can become Domain Operators, managing domain operations, collecting compute fees from users, and ensuring the integrity of state commitments.
+- **Domain Operation**: Staked executors become Domain Operators, managing domain execution, collecting compute fees from users, and ensuring the integrity of state commitments.

 Domains are anchored to and validated by the Subspace Network for enhanced security and interoperability.